Fleet Management

 2. Communicate with Your Utility, Local Government, and Drivers

 Electric vehicles draw a considerable amount of energy from the local power grid infrastructure.
-It’s better to proactively inform your electricity supplier instead of surprising them by installing one or more charging stations on your property.
+It’s better to proactively inform your electricity supplier instead of surprising them by installing one or more electric charging stations on your property.
 Ask to meet with their experts about a charging schedule, any local charging vendors, and discuss your fleet electrification project plan with municipal leaders if you have a large fleet.

 Many drivers have a lot of questions and range anxiety about shifting to EVs, especially in colder climates.
 Be sure to educate your driving team on how to perfect range in relation to climate conditions, and payload.